zendeavor/humblepie/README.md

         Specify a case-insensitive search to perform.
 Negates -g.
 For example:
             To search for all files containing the string `super' in your named bundle `hibkey_4': humblepie -b 4 -s super

+    -w
+        Write out a default config file and exit

     -v
         Enable verbose reporting for info, warnings, and errors.